Bringing your family

 A very family-friendly city

 Stockholm is an excellent place to be both a parent and a child.
-Discover 10 things that make Sweden family-friendly, from tax-funded schooling to baby-friendly public spaces.
+Discover why Sweden is a great place to combine family-life with career, from tax-funded schooling to baby-friendly public spaces.

 Good to know